hanami/site/content/guides/rom/v5.0/getting-started/compared-to-activerecord.md

 users_relation.changeset(NewUser, user_name: "Jane").commit
 ```

-## NEXT
+## Next

-To further understand ROM it is recommended to review the [Core Concepts](/%{version}/learn/getting-started/core-concepts) page followed by the guides under Core.
+To further understand ROM it is recommended to review the [Core Concepts](//page/core-concepts) page followed by the guides under Core.